cisagov/ScubaGear/baselines/exo.md

 ### Implementation

 #### MS.EXO.5.1v1 instructions:

-SMTP AUTH can be disabled tenant-wide using the Exchange admin center or Exchange Online PowerShell.
+1. SMTP AUTH can be disabled tenant-wide using the Exchange admin center or Exchange Online PowerShell.
 Follow the instructions listed at [Disable SMTP AUTH in your organization \| Microsoft Learn](https://learn.microsoft.com/en-us/exchange/clients-and-mobile-in-exchange-online/authenticated-client-smtp-submission#disable-smtp-auth-in-your-organization).

-#### MS.EXO.5.2v1 instructions:
-To enable SMTP AUTH on a per-mailbox basis, follow the instructions listed at [Use the Microsoft 365 admin center to enable or disable SMTP AUTH on specific mailboxes \| Microsoft Learn](https://learn.microsoft.com/en-us/exchange/clients-and-mobile-in-exchange-online/authenticated-client-smtp-submission#use-the-microsoft-365-admin-center-to-enable-or-disable-smtp-auth-on-specific-mailboxes).
+2. To enable SMTP AUTH on a per-mailbox basis, follow the instructions listed at [Use the Microsoft 365 admin center to enable or disable SMTP AUTH on specific mailboxes \| Microsoft Learn](https://learn.microsoft.com/en-us/exchange/clients-and-mobile-in-exchange-online/authenticated-client-smtp-submission#use-the-microsoft-365-admin-center-to-enable-or-disable-smtp-auth-on-specific-mailboxes).